-Our priority is to enable the children to succeed in the 21st century by providing a rich, relevant and exciting curriculum.
-In doing so the children will develop a lifelong love of learning.
+Our priority is to enable our children to succeed in the 21st century by providing a rich, relevant and exciting curriculum.
+In doing so our children will develop a lifelong love of learning.
 Reading for information and pleasure, writing for different purposes, being able to apply their maths skills to real-life situations, being able to explain, analyse and persuade is at the heart of what we do.

 To this end we have invested in the Cornerstones Curriculum in order to give a consistency of approach to learning in all classes through four distinct learning phases.
 Every Imaginative Learning Project is organised around activities planned to Engage, Develop, Innovate and Express children’s newly acquired knowledge, skills and understanding.
 The themes are exciting, imaginative and devised to ignite in children a curiosity and fascination to learn more.

 Our curriculum is broad, balanced and inspiring, ensuring that learning is engaging and challenging for all of our children.
 It excites, promotes and sustains children’s interests; fostering a natural curiosity and thirst for learning.
 Our children are taught how to be reflective learners, acquire new skills and build resilience.
 They develop a rich and deep subject knowledge through applying skills and demonstrating creativity in a variety of interesting, vibrant and modernised contexts.
 Our children begin to understand the purpose and value of their learning and see its relevance to their past, present and future.

 At Mawgan-in-Pydar we truly value the whole child by ensuring that learning is done in a wide variety of ways including through a broad selection of extra-curricular activities, particularly use of our local Forest School; use of quality resources; developing meaningful partnerships with visitors in the local and wider community and offering educational trips and residentials that further enhance our children’s experiences and learning.